 3. Select the Dropdown field and add it to the form’s canvas.

-4. In the field settings for the Dropdown field, set the field name and the field ID.
-Let’s rename them based on this example as below:
+4. In the Dropdown field settings, set the field name and the field ID.
+Let’s rename them based on the below example:

 Setting subsciption tiers.gif

-5. Add two dropdown values, which are basically the tiers of subscription being offered.
-As mentioned above, the two tiers of subscription must be Standard and Premium.
-Edit the dropdown values as below:
+5. Add two drop-down values, which are basically the tiers of subscription being offered.
+As mentioned in the introduction above, the two tiers of subscription must be Standard and Premium.
+Edit the drop-down values as below:

 Add dd values.gif